 Regulatory agencies are a misnomer and should be re-identified as captured agencies.
 Governmental organizations given the task of oversight of quality of ingredients in commercial foods (especially those aimed at children) have not fulfilled their commitment.
-Citizen scientists have stepped in to study everything from baby food, infant formulas, school lunches, and gluten-free products.6
+Citizen scientists have stepped in to study everything from baby food, infant formulas, school lunches, and gluten-free products.

 Another example of how regulatory agencies have handed over the hen house to the foxes is best demonstrated by the oversight freedom granted to the Impossible Burger®.
-The FDA initially turned down the plant-based burger genetically engineered to taste like meat produced by GMO yeast cells, but then later granted the manufacturer the ability to police their own products without full the products without full the police their own products with the police their own products with the police their own products with the police the police the police their own products with the police their own products with the police the later granted the manufacturer the ability to police their own products without further testing.7
+The FDA initially turned down the plant-based burger genetically engineered to taste like meat produced by GMO yeast cells, but then later granted the manufacturer the ability to police their own products without further testing.